Getting your budget started

-Once your digital workplace is ready to launch, it’s all about getting your employees on board and engaged.
-Whether you launch gradually or at once, it is a best practice that you launch a communication campaign around the project to build up excitement and to encourage usage.
+Whether you launch gradually or at once, you should execute a communication campaign around the project to build excitement and encourage usage.
 Depending on the scale of your launch, you may incur costs associated with:

 - Creating and printing of collateral

 - Gifts (e.g. for your advocates and sponsors)